shivamXP/it635/README.md

 midterm project

 this is a website for shoping.<br>
-login or register
+login or register<br>
-= users can buy items from the available list.
+= users can buy items from the available list.<br>
-= manager can see items check stock and set "lowwater" and also see list of items below lowwater mark can see reports of sales and item descriptions and manager login page has total sold items list
+= manager can see items check stock and set "lowwater"<br>
+  and also see list of items below lowwater mark<br>
+  can see reports of sales and item descriptions<br>
+  and manager login page has total sold items list<br>